-If you are new to WordPress, make sure to read our overview of WordPress themes.
-This in-depth article explains what themes are and how using a theme can save web business owners significant time and money.
+If you are new to WordPress, make sure you read our introduction to WordPress themes.
+It explains what themes are and how using a theme can save online business owners significant time and money.

-This tutorial will show you how to easily upgrade your themes with just a few clicks inside the admin area.
+This step-by-step tutorial will show you how to update your theme with just a few clicks inside the dashboard.

-Before updating your WordPress themes, we recommend going through the handy checklist below to make sure that your upgrades go smoothly.
+Before updating your themes, we recommend going through the handy checklist below to make sure that your upgrades go smoothly.

-Backing up your website before making any updates to your site is vital.
-This way, if something goes wrong, you can always restore.
+Backing up your files and data before making any changes to your site is essential.
+If something goes wrong, you can always restore.

-If you don’t want to perform manual backups, there are many plugins you can use.
-Learn about a WordPress backup plugin that can automate your backup process here:
+If you don’t want to perform manual backups, there are many free and paid plugins you can use.
+Learn about a WordPress backup plugin that can automate your site backups here:

 When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be a changelog file accompanying an update which provides an overview of any new features, improvements, security fixes or any other information pertaining to the new theme version.
+Depending on the theme you are using, there may be some release notes included with an update listing new features, improvements, bug fixes or any other information pertaining to the new version.

-If the changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, you should upgrade.
+If the theme changes seem irrelevant or unimportant, you can skip the update.
+Otherwise, you should update.

 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of the theme, track any bugs and check if all plugins are working fine with the new theme version doesn’t conflict with any existing plugins or settings before installing it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of a theme, track any bugs and check if all plugins are working fine with the new theme before installing and activating it on a live site.

-If you’re managing your own website, you can set up a test WordPress site on a subdomain or a separate domain with the same configuration settings (e.g. plugins) and play with the new theme versions on your test site before applying it to your main website.
+If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain name with the same configuration settings (e.g. plugins) and play with the new theme versions on your test site before applying it to your main site.

 4. Search Online

-Before updating your theme, it’s a good idea to do a quick search online to see if other theme users have reported any issues with the new theme version.
+Before updating your theme, it’s a good idea to do a quick search online and see if other theme users have reported any issues with the new theme version.

 You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for premium themes, and even for some free plugins).

-5. Is Your Theme Customized?
+5. Is Your WordPress Theme Heavily Customized?
 Use A Child Theme

 If you have made extensive customizations to your existing WordPress theme files, updating your theme may result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
-When you update the “parent theme”, all modifications get preserved through the “child theme.”
+When you update the “parent theme”, all customizations are preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you use a theme that gets regularly updated.
-You can learn more about child themes by searching online, or just visit the WordPress Codex child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with child themes, especially if you plan to use a theme that gets regularly updated.
+You can learn more about child themes by searching online, or visit the WordPress Codex child theme page here:

 As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
 The part of the update process that takes the most time and effort to complete is the preparation involved prior to upgrading.

-Some people don’t upgrade their WordPress themes regularly, while many upgrade without going through all of the steps listed in the section above.
-As mentioned earlier, the above are “best practice” methods to help you avoid problems.
-Ultimately, it is the website owner’s responsibility to protect their online properties.
+Many people don’t upgrade their themes regularly, while others upgrade without going through all of the steps listed in the section above.
+As mentioned earlier, the above are recommended “best practice” methods to help you avoid problems.
+Ultimately, it is the website owner’s responsibility to protect their online assets.

-Updating your themes from your admin dashboard is easy.
+Updating your theme from your admin dashboard is simple.

 Log into your WordPress administration area …

 Updating a theme in the WP dashboard is very simple and easy.
-You can update your site’s theme using the “Themes” area, or the “Updates” feature.
+You can update your site’s theme via the “Themes” section, or the “Updates” area.

-You can see which themes require updating by going to your Themes area.
+You can see which themes need updating by going to your Themes page.

-Select Appearance > Themes in your WP dashboard menu …
+Choose Appearance > Themes from your WP dashboard menu …

 This brings you to the “Themes” screen …

-WordPress Themes that need updating display an “Update Available” message over the theme’s thumbnail image …
+Themes that need updating display an “Update Available” message over their thumbnail image …

-Locate the theme that needs to be updated and click on the “Update Available” notice.
+Locate the theme that needs to be updated and click on the “Update Available” message.

 When the theme details window opens up, click on update now …

-Repeat the above to update all of your remaining themes, or use the method below to update multiple themes.
+Repeat the above process to update all of your remaining themes, or use the method below to bulk upgrade multiple themes.

-Updating Your Site’s Theme Using The “Updates” Area
+Updating Your Site’s Theme Via The “Updates” Area

-Update your WordPress themes from the “Updates” page as follows:
+Update your theme using the “Updates” page as shown below:

-To view all themes installed on your site that require updating, click on Dashboard > Updates …
+To view all themes installed on your website that need updating, click on Dashboard > Updates …

-This opens up the Updates screen.
+This brings up the Updates screen.
 Scroll down to the Themes section …

 Select all the themes you want to update and click on Update Themes to complete the bulk update process …

-WordPress automatically updates all of your selected themes …
+WordPress automatically updates all of the selected themes …

 Congratulations!
-Now you know how to update your themes in your admin dashboard.
+Now you know how to update your themes from your dashboard.